top of page

 5. Detail expense (overheads) totals.
 These will be listed below the gross profit figure.

 6. Calculate net profit (or loss) and enter this below the expenses.
-Net profit is gross profit minus the expenses.
+Net profit is calculated as gross profit minus the expenses.

 Here is an example of a profit and loss statement: